July 30, 2019

-We have sweet memories of Cape Cod, and have explored from the tip of the peninsula at Provincetown to the end at Falmouth via car, bike and boat.
-It is a popular summertime destination, not just for Bostonians, but also for celebrities and past U.S. presidents.
-In fact, President John F. Kennedy's hometown is in Hyannis, and he created the Cape Cod National Seashore.
-Thanks to his foresight and enthusiasm, we have forty miles of pristine sandy beaches, salt marshes and ponds to explore, relax and enjoy.
+We still hold sweet memories of Cape Cod in our hearts.
+We've explored the peninsula from tip to end—from Provincetown to Falmouth—by car, bicycle, and boat.
+It's a classic summer destination, not just for Bostonians, but also for celebrities and even past U.S. presidents.
+In fact, President John F. Kennedy’s hometown is Hyannis, and it was his vision that led to the creation of the Cape Cod National Seashore.
+Thanks to his foresight, we now enjoy forty miles of protected sandy beaches, salt marshes, and coastal ponds—a perfect place to relax, reconnect with nature, and soak in the beauty of the Atlantic coast.

 We visited one summer day in June a few years ago.
-The Salt Pond Visitor Center at Eastham has an outstanding museum, and magnificent views of Salt Pond, Nauset Marsh and the Atlantic Ocean.
-We enjoyed a short hike on Nauset Marsh Trail.
+The Salt Pond Visitor Center in Eastham is a wonderful starting point—it features an outstanding museum and offers magnificent views of Salt Pond, Nauset Marsh, and the Atlantic Ocean.
+From there, we enjoyed a short but scenic hike along the Nauset Marsh Trail, where the peaceful landscape and ocean breeze made for a perfect afternoon.

 Information you might find helpful